Anaconda Copper: 1970s

-In 1971, Chile's newly elected Socialist president Salvador Allende confiscated the Chuquicamata mine from Anaconda, stripping Anaconda of two-thirds of its copper production.
-Allende was overthrown in 1973, and the successor government of Augusto Pinochet paid Anaconda compensation of $250 million.
+As the 1970 Chilean presidential election approached, Anaconda Copper was concerned about the impact that the election of the socialist Salvador Allende would have on their profits.
+The company offered $500,000 to the US Government to aid their attempts to sway the election in favour of Allende's competitor, Jorge Alessandri.
+However this offer was rejected.
+Ultimately Allende was elected and in 1971 he confiscated the Chuquicamata mine from Anaconda, stripping Anaconda of two-thirds of its copper production.
+In 1973 Allende's government was overthrown in a military coup which was encouraged by the United States government, and the successor government of Augusto Pinochet paid Anaconda compensation of $250 million.

 Losses from the Chilean takeover however, had seriously weakened the company's financial position.
 Later in 1971, Anaconda's Mexican copper mine Compañía Minera de Cananea, S.A. was nationalized by president Luis Echeverría Álvarez's government.
 An unwise investment in the unsuccessful Twin Buttes mine in southern Arizona further weakened the company.
 In 1977 Anaconda was sold to Atlantic Richfield Company (ARCO) for $700 million.
 However, the purchase turned out to be a regrettable decision for ARCO.
 Lack of experience with hard-rock mining, and a sudden drop in the price of copper to sixty-odd cents a pound, the lowest in years, caused ARCO to suspend all underground mining operations in Butte in 1980.
 ARCO closed the Berkeley Pit and shut off the deep pumps in 1982, allowing the pit and mines to fill with water.
-The Continental Pit, the last active Anaconda mining property in Butte, was closed in 1982.
+The Continental Pit, the last active Anaconda mining property in Butte, was closed in 1982, but resumed mining in the early 2000's.

 Six years after ARCO acquired rights to the "Richest Hill on Earth", Butte's mines were completely idle.
 ARCO founder, Robert Orville Anderson, stated "he hoped Anaconda's resources and expertise would help him launch a major shale-oil venture, but that the world oil glut and the declining price of petroleum made shale oil moot."
 At the time of the sale to ARCO, Anaconda had large working hard coal holdings in the Black Thunder mine at Thunder Basin, Wyoming.
 ARCO planned to diversify its energy business into coal.
 In June 1998, Arch Coal completed the acquisition of the coal assets of Atlantic Richfield.